Good-Boy-Associates/C-101/src/basic_c/readme.md

 - `power.c`: Calculates the power of a number.
 - `prime.c`: Checks if a number is prime.
 - `quadratic.c`: Solves a quadratic equation.
+- `strong.c`: Checks whether a given number is a strong number or not
 - `swap.c`: Swaps the values of two variables.

 ## Strings